joric/arduino-bitcoin-miner/README.md

 ### PC emulator

-There is also a PC version of the serial port bitcoin miner (see [icarus_emul](https://github.com/joric/arduino-bitcoin-miner/tree/master/icarus_emul) directory).
+There is also a PC version of the serial port miner (see [icarus_emul](https://github.com/joric/arduino-bitcoin-miner/tree/master/icarus_emul) directory).
 You will also need a serial port emulator, e.g. [com0com](https://code.google.com/archive/p/powersdr-iq/downloads).
 It creates COM port pairs, e.g. you listen on COM8 and specify COM9 for the bfgminer.
 The hash speed is currently about 1.14 million hashes a second (could be improved, maybe 6-7 million hashes per CPU core).